Sayyed-Abrar-Akhtar/Sayyed-Abrar-Akhtar/README.md

 - 👋 Hi, I’m @Sayyed-Abrar-Akhtar
-- 👀 I’m interested in Web development and Android Development
+- 👀 I’m interested in Web and Android Development
 - 🌱 I’m currently learning MERN stack and Android Development
 - 💞️ I’m looking to collaborate and work in web development and android projects
 - 📫 How to reach me <strong>email: </strong>akhtars10@uni.coventry.ac.uk